 In 2004 I found a formal teacher of a religion I'd never heard of: Wicca (The Old Religion).
 Her teachings were based on the Gardnerian Tradition named for Gerald Gardner who was an English Wiccan author, amateur anthropologist and archeologist.
 In 1953 Gardner initiated Doreen Valiente, who became his High Priestess and wrote much of the religious liturgy for Gardnerian Wicca.
 Enter another Englishman: Raymond Buckland who is recognized for bringing this tradition of Wicca to America in the 1960's.

 My incessant yearning for spiritual knowledge led me to earn my Ashtanga Yoga Teacher and Energy Light Worker Certifications while in California.
-When I moved home to Denver, I added new layers of yoga training: Restorative/Water from Qi yoga, and DaoYin based on Chinese Philosophy.
+When I moved home to Denver, I added new layers of yoga training: Restorative/Water Yoga, and DaoYin based on Chinese Philosophy.
 Yes, my spiritual practices are highly eclectic and bring joy to my life!
-I have incorporated Celtic Traditions, Earth-Based Enlightenment, Yoga and Eastern Philosophies to compliment traditions followed by my students and clients.
-I like to refer to myself as a "Spiritual Beast"!
+I have incorporated Celtic traditions, Earth-Based Enlightenment, Yoga and Eastern Philosophies that compliment all religious and spiritual traditions.

 I wish to bring light to darkness and spread my happy nature to others.
 All paths lead to Spirit - follow what makes you happy and that which speaks to your soul living joyously!